equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

-	In the observation configuration file you can enter observations with the keyword HISTORY_OBSERVATION; this means that ERT will extract observed values from the model history, either from the SCHEDULE file or from historical summary vectors of the reference case.
+	In the observation configuration file you can enter observations with the keyword HISTORY_OBSERVATION; this means that ERT will extract observed values from the model historical summary vectors of the reference case.
 What source to use for the 	historical values can be controlled with the HISTORY_SOURCE keyword.
 The different possible values for the HISTORY_SOURCE keyword are:

 	REFCASE_HISTORY